paza-team/Tender-Committee-Archival-Network/README.md

 ```bash
 git submodules update
 ```
  Each submodule has its own README.md.
-Follow the installation to have the project running.
+Follow the installation to have the project running successfully.

 ## Usage